THE PRINTMAKING PICNIC

 About

-At the Printmaking Picnic, you’ll learn two methods of printmaking at a charming 19th-century farmhouse in Boyds, just an hour’s drive from DC.
+At the Printmaking Picnic, you’ll learn two methods of printmaking at a charming 19th-century farmhouse in Purcellville, VA, just an hour to an hour and a half drive from DC.

-From 10:30 am to 5:30 pm, you’ll be surrounded with a small group of like-minded creatives, open air, and rolling farmland.
+From 10:30 am to 5:30 pm, you’ll be surrounded with a small group of like-minded creatives, open air, and beautiful countryside views.
 The property is serene and perfect for learning, crafting, and connecting.

 We’ll begin with snacks, tea, coffee, and a quick group activity, then start with an introduction to cyanotype printing workshop taught by retreat coordinator Mia, using botanicals and vintage glassware to create sun-developed prints.
 After a homemade lunch and time to wander the grounds, do some crafting, or simply rest, you’ll move into an all levels linocut workshop led by guest instructor Rose Jaffe.